-- Distribution – 3/5 – quite common, though enigmatic, with a very short season (3 weeks around the start of September in Scotland, usually later in England), and rapidly infested/decomposing.
+- Distribution – 3/5 – quite common, though enigmatic, often with a short, intense season (3 weeks around the start of September in Scotland, usually later further south), and rapidly infested/decomposing.

 - Identification – 4/5 – Key identification features are the light to chestnut brown smooth cap with a white rim and often a hazy pale ‘bloom’.
 Ensure the stipe is pale with a slightly raised white net pattern (reticulum) on the top third.
 As a member of the bolete group of mushrooms, ceps have pores under the cap rather than gills.
 These start off pale grey, becoming yellow and eventually olive green in past-their-best specimens.
 Flesh should be unchangingly white throughout apart from a narrow claret-coloured line just under the skin of the cap.
 Beginners may mistake inferior boletes, but unlikely to be a dangerous mistake.
 Ceps grow quickly and come in a wide and quirky range of shapes and sizes, and are often semi-decomposed before they reach maturity.

 - Habitat – under beech, birch, scots pine, spruce; solitary or in clusters.
 Summer cep (Boletus reticulatus) grows only under deciduous trees, tends to appear earlier in the year, and is distinguished by its pronounced reticulum and darker cap.
 Boletus pinophilus (aka the pine bolete or pine cep) grows only under pine or spruce (including plantations).
 Both are every bit as tasty as boletus eludis and there is no need for fungi novices to worry too much about the subtle differences.